cerberauth/vulnapi/README.md

 Warning: Critical vulnerabilities detected!
 ```

-In this example, each line represents a detected vulnerability, including the timestamp, severity level (critical), vulnerability type (JWT Alg None), affected endpoint (http://localhost:8080/), and a description of the vulnerability (JWT accepts none algorithm and does not verify JWT).
+In this example, each line represents a detected vulnerability, severity level (critical), vulnerability type, affected operation (GET http://localhost:8080/), and a description of the vulnerability.

+## Vulnerabilities Detected

+The scanner is capable of detecting the following vulnerabilities:
+* JWT `none` algorithm accepted
+* JWT not verified
+* JWT weak secret used
+* JWT null signature accepted

+The scanner also detects the following security best practices:
+* CSP Header is not set
+* HSTS Header is not set
+* CORS Header is not set
+* X-Content-Type-Options Header is not set
+* X-Frame-Options Header is not set
+* HTTP Trace Method enabled
+* Server Signature exposed

+> More vulnerabilities and best practices will be added in future releases.
+If you have any suggestions or requests for additional vulnerabilities or best practices to be included, please feel free to open an issue or submit a pull request.

 ## Additional Options